Computer Simulation of Liquids

 From mid-March to mid-June 2017 I was a visiting professor at the Politecnico di Torino, Italy, where I gave a postgraduate course on Computer Simulation of Complex Fluids.

 My interests lie in computer simulations of condensed matter systems at the molecular level, with most activity focused on liquids and liquid crystals.
 Here is a videolectureLink opens in a new window taken at a conference in 2010 describing some of this work.

 Recent research, with my student Anja Humpert, has looked at the time dependence of nematic liquid crystal director fluctuations at small wave-vector k.
 We show that the director bend fluctuation is a propagating mode, under suitable conditions.
 This is in contrast to the generally-accepted picture, which has been around for 40 years, in which the director modes are always believed to be overdamped.
 This work has appeared in Physical Review Letters and is also available in the WRAP archive.
 A sketch of the bend mode, and the velocity field to which it couples, is shown below.

-I have been an external examiner for Physics undergraduate programmes at the Universities of Leeds (2006 – 2010) and Bath (2011 – 2015).
-Over the years I taught several modules in Physics, some of which are listed below, as well as supervising final year BSc and MPhys projects and holding tutorials for first- and second-year students.
+I was an external examiner for Physics undergraduate programmes at the Universities of Leeds (2006 – 2010) and Bath (2011 – 2015).
+Over the years I taught a wide range of modules in Physics, as well as supervising final year BSc and MPhys projects and holding tutorials for first- and second-year students.